-Bridge International Academies pupils outperform their peers in neighborhood schools.
-Download our white paper on the Bridge Effect here to read about our gains in detail.
+Bridge International Academies pupils outperform their peers attending neighbouring schools.
+Download our working paper on the Bridge Effect here to read about our gains in detail.

 At Bridge International Academies we use the Early Grade Reading Assessment (EGRA) and Early Grade Math Assessment (EGMA) to evaluate our pupils’ performance.
-These exams test reading and math comprehension on both a concrete and conceptual level.
+These exams test reading and math fluency and comprehension on both a concrete and conceptual level.
 These foundational skills are extraordinarily important as they are critical to the learning potential of every child.
-We conduct these exams annually across a sample of thousands of pupils from Bridge International Academies and neighbouring schools, using a third-party assessment firm that specialises in EGRA/EGMA.
+We conducted these exams across a sample of thousands of pupils from Bridge International Academies and neighbouring schools, using a third-party assessment firm that specialises in EGRA/EGMA.

 In our latest study, we highlight the results from the 2013-2014 administrations of EGRA/EGMA, based on a nationally representative sample of more than 2,700 pupils first assessed in October 2013.
 Because we could not randomly assign pupils to schools, we collected detailed demographic, education, and home life information in order to control for these factors.
 Given these factors and the pupils’ incoming skill and ability levels, we find a Bridge effect of .31 standard deviations in English and .09 standard deviations in maths.
 This is equivalent to over 32% and 13% more schooling in one academic year for English and Maths, respectively.